Lisa Marie Thalhammer: Boxer Girl

 Boxer Girl, Thalhammer's first public mural, was installed over Memorial Day weekend in 2009 and is located at 1st and W Streets NW in Washington.
 It was inspired by the women in Thalhammer's life and her observations of women's interactions with male peers in her community, and also by her athletic experiences and appreciation for team sports.

 The mural sparked some controversy as members of the neighborhood had mixed reactions to it.
 In a neighborhood committee meeting, a police officer reported that after installation of the mural, crime in that area had decreased by 55 percent.

 The DC Commission of Arts and Humanities awarded Thalhammer a grant to create Boxer Girl.
 Thalhammer decided to paint Boxer Girl in her own neighborhood, Bloomingdale, on the side of the home of a long-time supporter and friend, Veronica Jackson.

 LOVE mural

 Thalhammer painted her LOVE mural in the Blagden Alley Shaw neighborhood of Washington D.C. in August 2017 on four steel gates.
 It has since become popular among Instagram users and photographers.
 The mural has appeared in Washingtonian Magazine, a Destination DC Date Night commercial, and the Netflix series "Stay Here.

+Rainbow Road

+Thalhammer led the painting of Rainbow Road, dubbed the "longest LGBTQ+ mural in history" in May 2025 in Washington, D.C.
+Painted with the help of more than 120 volunteers ahead of WorldPride celebrations, the mural stretched more than half a mile in the bike lane buffer of 15th Street.